The NL4XAI network along with NoBIAS network promote a key event to

 The EU Member States have also understood that they need to keep up with AI progress.
 Many of them have already adopted national AI strategies, while others are in the final drafting phase at present.
 Given that a

-European-centred approach to AI is essential, the EU has put in place measures to strengthen coordination mechanisms, and to provide analysis and studies through the creation of
+European-centred approach to AI is essential, the EU has put in place measures to strengthen coordination mechanisms, and to provide analysis and studies through the creation of AI Watch, an initiative of the European Commission to monitor and facilitate the implementation of the European Strategy for AI.

 The right meeting at the right time